-The UCAS personal statement changed for the 2026 application cycle.
-Instead of one open-ended text box, applicants now answer three structured questions.
+The UCAS personal statement changed for the 2026 application cycle, and the same three-question format applies for 2027 entry.
+Instead of one open-ended text box, applicants answer three structured questions.
 This guide explains exactly what each official question asks, how much to write for each, and what a strong answer looks like versus a weak one.

-Before 2026, UCAS asked applicants to write a single free-form personal statement of up to 4,000 characters.
+Before the 2026 cycle, UCAS asked applicants to write a single free-form personal statement of up to 4,000 characters.
 The applicant chose the structure.

-From 2026 entry, UCAS replaced that single box with three fixed questions.
+From the 2026 cycle onwards — including 2027 entry — UCAS replaced that single box with three fixed questions.
 You still have the same 4,000 characters in total, shared across all three answers in whatever proportion you choose, with a minimum of 350 characters per question.
 The questions themselves do not count towards your character limit, and admissions staff still read your three answers together as one statement.

 Is your personal statement strong enough?